neondatabase/website/next/content/docs/guides/stepzen.md

 npm install -g stepzen
 ```

 After you install the CLI, create a StepZen account.
-You can do this by opening the website [https://dashboard.stepzen.com](https://stepzen.com) and clicking the **Sign up** button in the top right corner.
+You can do this by opening the website [https://stepzen.com/](https://stepzen.com) and clicking the **Start for Free** button in the top right corner.

 To link your StepZen account to the CLI, log in using the following command: